ajosedev/knowledge/notes/20221130013301-managing-migrations.md

 Decreased velocity.
 Transitional states linger, and code gets harder to update and harder to remove.
 The migration can slow down other things.

 ## Techniques, best practices, solutions
+Agree on the priority before starting.
+Helps get buy-in and gets everyone on the same page.
 Distinct phases.
 Breaking the work down helps track progress and maintain momentum.
 Buy in before starting.
 Most migrations are more than a one person job.
 Get buy in from other devs, teams, etc. so you don't suffer from a long tail. [[20220808095135-tech-migrations-spotify]]
 Static code analysis.
 Find patterns in bulk and be able to change them through things like [[codemods]].